 Chicago’s Jamila Woods is a recording artist and writer.
 She graduated from Brown University with a B.A. in Africana Studies and Theater & Performance Studies.
-Her poetry has been featured in anthologies like Courage: Daring Poems for Gutsy Girls, and both her writing and music focus on the themes of black feminism and self-love.
+Her poetry has been featured in anthologies like Courage: Daring Poems for Gutsy Girls.
+Both her writing and music focus on the themes of black feminism and self-love.

 Woods’ musical career started with the soul-pop band Milo & Otis, which she formed with classmate Owen Hill.
 The duo released two records before splitting in 2014, and Woods released her first solo album, Heavn, in 2016.
 She’s also guested on tracks by Chance the Rapper and Macklemore.